 The next ingredient in monetizing your website is driving traffic to your pages and affiliate programs.

 There are factors that will outright stop you from getting traffic.
 The most basic mistake is trying to get traffic from places where there is no traffic.
 Spending all your time trying to rank and get instant traffic to a new website from Google is one of these strategic mistakes.

-You can review the worst errors you are probably making in the 10 Fatal Traffic Mistakes for a new site.
+You can review the worst errors you are probably making in the Why Your First 5,000 Visitors Never Came.